acagamic/starter-hugo-academic/content/event/chi2023-uxrd-games/index.md

 As UX research experts, it is essential to help companies understand the reliability of their data and make informed decisions.

-## Discussion Points
-Over to you, think about these questions:

-- How can we effectively conduct UX research on a budget?
-- What are the best practices for combining different testing methods?
-- How can we help companies differentiate between reliable and unreliable data?
-- Feel free to share your thoughts and experiences as we dive into this important topic.